Miss Universe 1962

-Miss Universe 1962 was the 11th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, the United States, on 14 July 1962.
+Miss Universe 1962 was the 11th Miss Universe pageant, held at the Miami Beach Auditorium in Miami Beach, Florida, on 14 July 1962.

-At the conclusion of the event, Marlene Schmidt of the West Germany crowned Norma Nolan of Argentina as Miss Universe 1962.
+At the conclusion of the event, Marlene Schmidt of West Germany crowned Norma Nolan of Argentina as Miss Universe 1962.
 Nolan was the first representative of Argentina to win the contest.

 Contestants from fifty-two countries and territories competed in this year's pageant.
 The pageant was hosted by Gene Rayburn.

 Background

 Selection of participants

 Contestants from fifty-two countries and territories were selected to compete in the pageant.
 One candidate was appointed to represent their country, while two candidates were appointed to represent their country/territory to replace the original dethroned winner.

 Replacements

 Virginia Bailey, 2nd runner-up of Miss Venezuela 1962, was appointed to represent Venezuela as Miss Venezuela 1962 Olga Antonetti was only 17 and did not meet the age requirement.
 Kim Carlton was appointed to represent England after Miss England 1962 Suzannah Eaton resigned due to her political views.